tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ### Positive

-* Light client has increased secuirty against Lunatic attacks.
+* Light client has increased security against Lunatic attacks.
-* Tendermint will be able to detect & punish new types of misbehavior
+* Tendermint will be able to detect & punish new types of misbehavior (Amnesia and Back to the past attacks)
-* light clients connected to multiple full nodes can help full nodes notice a fork faster
+* Light clients connected to multiple full nodes can help full nodes notice a fork faster
+* Do not need intermediate data structures to encapsulate the malicious behavior

 ### Negative

-* Accepting `ConflictingHeadersEvidence` from light clients opens up a large DDOS attack vector(same is fair for any RPC endpoint open to public; remember that RPC is not open by default).
+* Breaking change on the light client from versions 0.33.8 and below.
+Previous versions will still send `ConflictingHeadersEvidence` but it won't be recognized by the full node.
+Light clients will however still refuse the header and shut down.

 ### Neutral